Top Paternity & Father’s Rights Lawyers in Houston

 Why is a Suit Affecting the Parent-Child Relationship Necessary?

 A SAPCR establishes the parent-child relationship.
 Without a court order in place, each parent has equal rights to the child.
 Either parent could move away with the child, or attempt to prevent the other parent from seeing the child.
 If you have not established your parent-child relationship, it’s best to speak with a father’s rights attorney.
 If you have not executed the proper documents as a parent, you could be denied access to your child until you are adjudicated as the father.

 Even if you are getting along with the other parent, you should still establish a legal relationship to protect your rights with the help of an experienced Houston paternity lawyer.

 Is Child Support Required in a SAPCR?

-Most courts require child support, even if the parents agree otherwise, unless the parents are living together.
+Most courts require child support unless the parents are living together, even if the parents agree otherwise.
 Child support is intended to benefit the child and is presumed to be in the child’s best interest, so courts are reluctant to waive child support.

-If you truly believe your case is exceptional, you may want to speak with one of the paternity lawyers at Ramos Law Group to determine if child support is needed.
+If you truly believe your case is exceptional, you may want to speak with one of the Houston paternity lawyers at Ramos Law Group to determine if child support is needed.